logologologo

 Oral LLC Operating Agreements Are Now Enforceable – Be Careful

-The Illinois Limited Liability Act was recently amended in ways that could adversely effect our clients who own an interest in an Illinois limited liability company.
+The Illinois Limited Liability Act was recently amended in ways that could adversely affect persons owning an interest in an Illinois limited liability company.
 The amendment of most consequence is that an oral operating agreement is now binding on its members and managers.

 A second problem arises if and when a new person gets admitted as a member.
 The amended Limited Liability Company Act provides that a new member is deemed to assent to the existing operating agreement.
 If the existing operating agreement is oral, what terms and conditions has the new member agreed to?